UK Position Limits 2026: ICE and LME gain autonomy

 Under Policy Statement PS25/1, ICE Futures Europe (ICE), the London Metal Exchange (LME), and other UK venues will each set their own methodologies, accountability frameworks, and reporting requirements.
 Each venue operates independently with its own approach to determining appropriate limits.

 The shift is more than administrative.
-ICE will assume first-line authority for setting and enforcing position limits and accountability thresholds.
+ICE will assume first line authority for setting and enforcing position limits and accountability thresholds.
 The LME will do the same for metals markets.
 Each venue operates independently, with its own methodology for determining appropriate limits.

-Critically, all existing FCA-granted exemptions expire on 5 July 2026.
-Firms currently operating under exemptions must reapply through each venue's new process.
+Critically, all existing FCA granted exemptions expire on 5 July 2026.
+Firms currently operating under exemptions must reapply through each venue’s new process.
 There is no automatic carryover.

 ICE and LME position limit compliance: Monitoring, reporting, and aggregation rules

-Firms trading across multiple UK venues will manage exchange-specific limits even for similar contracts.
+Firms trading across multiple UK venues will manage exchange specific limits even for similar contracts.
 ICE WTI Crude Futures drop to 6,000 lots two days before expiry and 5,000 lots on the final two days.
 Unlisted contracts default to 2,500 lots.
 Soft commodities have delivery limits from close of business before First Notice Day.
 The LME applies its own methodology for metals like copper and aluminium.

 ICE uses accountability thresholds as soft limits that can trigger intervention before formal breaches, requiring firms to monitor both.
 Aggregation rules compound this: positions under common ownership or control must be combined unless independent control is demonstrated.

-Operationally, firms must manage multiple venue-specific limit regimes, accountability thresholds, reporting processes, and exchange enquiries.
-ICE’s revised reporting introduces identifiers distinguishing FCA- and CFTC-governed contracts.
-The LME requires real-time monitoring with immediate breach notification and no end-of-day reconciliation.
+Operationally, firms must manage multiple venue specific limit regimes, accountability thresholds, reporting processes, and exchange enquiries.
+ICE’s revised reporting introduces identifiers distinguishing FCA and CFTC governed contracts.
+The LME requires real time monitoring with immediate breach notification and no end-of-day reconciliation.
 Members must also ensure clients monitor and comply with LME limits.

 The exemption regime creates further complexity.
 Firms must track both standard limits and approved exemption ceilings.
 As all FCA exemptions expire on 5 July 2026, firms must plan for transition risk.